Nucleus Medical Media (2009). Female Torso with Skeleton and Muscles: Posterior View. Smart Imagebase.

 In library databases, a stop word will not be searched even if it is included in a phrase enclosed in quotation marks.
 In some instances, a word will be substituted for the stop word to allow for the other words in the phrase to be searched in proximity to one another within the text of the resource.

 For example, if you searched company of America, your result list will include these variatons:

 This short video demonstrates how to create a search string -- keywords connected with Boolean operators -- to use in a library database search to retrieve relevant resources for any research assignment.

 Need help with research?
-Make an appointment with a Rasmussen College Librarian by clicking the button below:
+Make an appointment with a Rasmussen University Librarian by clicking the button below: